 The thing that I liked the least about this mate is its finish.
 It is flat, uninteresting and sour.
 Aftertaste of Piporé Sin Palo makes it harder to enjoy a single sip of this mate — I started to feel tickle in the throat after a few rare pours.
 If that sourness bothers you, my advice would be to compliment Piporé Sin Palo with a glass of water to drink between the sips.

-Piporé Con Palo impressed me with its duration, so I was looking forward to see if the sin palo version holds the standard.
+Piporé Con Palo impressed me with its durability, so I was looking forward to see if the sin palo version holds the standard.
 And boy it didn’t disappoint!
 I managed to get around 25 to 30 refills every time I drank Piporé Sin Palo.
-This is a long duration in my book.
+This is a long durability in my book.

 The last thing you want while drinking mate is to constantly re-heat your water or add more ice to it.
 No matter if it's hot mate or cold tereré, use a vacuum bottle or a very popular in South America mate thermos with sprout.